dcppc/centillion/docs/frontend.md

 ### Route: `/master_list`

-There is a master list of all content indexed by centilion at the master list page,
+There is a master list of all content indexed by centillion at the master list page,
 <https://search.nihdatacommons.us/master_list>.

 A master list for each type of document indexed by the search engine is displayed